senaoz/RMS/README.md

 # Registration Management System

-This project aimed to construct a simple Registration Management System (RMS) for an academic institution using PHP, Apache Web Server, and SQL database.
-In this project, users are registered by the admin with a unique email address.
-They are divided into three by their roles;
+This project aims to create a simple and easy to use Registration Management System (RMS) for academic institutions.
+The RMS is built using **PHP, Apache Web Server, and MySQL database**.

--   Administrator
--   Professors
--   Students

-The capability of users changes base on their roles in the system.
+Users are divided into three roles: Administrator, Professor, and Student.
+Each role has different capabilities within the system.

  > **Note:** This project developed for MIS233 - Web Based Application Programming Course in Bogazici University.